Radiometric sensitivity and resolution of synthetic tracking imaging for orbital debris monitoring: Radiometric equation for a phase-space-pixel

-Note a debris track $T$ can be accurately described by models including gravity and non-gravitational forces over the FOV such that its position perturbation due to unknown drag forces is much smaller than the physical dimensions of a 3D pixel.
+Note that a debris track $T$ can be accurately described by models including gravity and non-gravitational forces over the FOV such that its position perturbation due to unknown drag forces is much smaller than the physical dimensions of a 3D pixel.
 For example, the maximum deceleration due to the atmospheric drag of a 10 cm cube object with a density of 1$\rm g/cm^3$ (Area-to-Mass-ratio (AMR) is 0.01) at 780 km altitude is $10^{-9.5} {\rm km/s}^2$ \cite{montenbruck+gill-2000}.
 The position perturbation from the beginning to the end of a 1000 s long track will be 15 cm.
-This perturbations for a cm cube and a mm cube will be 1.5 m and 15 m, respectively, still small numbers compared to the 25-100 m IFOV of telescope at 780 km.
-The drag perturbations are modeled into orbit predictions, thus, the effect of unknown forces is minuscule and the effect on the accuracy of FOV projections is negligible.
+These perturbations for a cm cube and a mm cube will be 1.5 m and 15 m, respectively, still small numbers compared to the 25-100 m IFOV footprint of the camera pixel at 780 km.
+Drag perturbations are modeled into orbit predictions; thus, the effect of unknown forces is minuscule and the effect on the accuracy of FOV projections is negligible.

 Continuing with the radiometric analysis, instead of SNR thresholding of a single-pixel for detection as is done in Shell\cite{shell-2010}, we SNR threshold the phase-space pixel, a weighted integral of the pixel values corresponding to a track.
 Then, the line integral of the signal photoelectrons $e_s^L$ can be expressed as: